 What’s in it for us?
-We get to hear great musicians play in our living room and share that with our friends.
+We get to hear great musicians play in our living room and share the music with our friends.
 House concerts are a social occasion – we start off with a potluck of food and wine brought to share and a chance for everyone to visit.
 Then we move to the living room to listen to the music.
 Usually the musicians play two sets.

 We’ve been doing this for a while, previously in Las Cruces, New Mexico where we hosted Las Alturas House Concerts from 2007 until 2012.